Colin Clark (economist): Later years

-In 1951 he took a secondment to the Food and Agriculture Organization in Rome, and then to the University of Chicago (1952), before taking the Directorship of the Agricultural Economics Research Institute (AERI) at Oxford University (1952–69).
-He returned to Australia in 1969 as the Director of the Institute of Economic Progress at Monash University (1969–78) and finally as a Research Consultant to the Department of Economics at the University of Queensland until his death in 1989.
+In 1951 he took a secondment to the Food and Agriculture Organization in Rome, and then to the University of Chicago (1952), before taking the Directorship of the Agricultural Economics Research Institute (AERI) at Oxford University (1952–1969).
+He returned to Australia in 1969 as the Director of the Institute of Economic Progress at Monash University (1969–1978) and finally as a Research Consultant to the Department of Economics at the University of Queensland until his death in 1989.

 He was on the Council of the Econometric Society from 1948 to 1952.

 Family

 Clark married Marjorie Tattersall in 1935; they had eight sons and one daughter, who in turn produced a total of 50 grandchildren.
 His son Gregory became an author and academic in Japan.
-His nephew is the cognitive psychologist and computer scientist Geoffrey Hinton.
+His nephew, born to his sister Margaret, is the cognitive psychologist and computer scientist Nobel Laureate Geoffrey Hinton.

-Marjorie's sister Viva Tattersall was a stage actress and Hollywood movie star.
+Marjorie Tattersall's sister Viva Tattersall was a stage actress and Hollywood movie star.

 Death

-Clark died in Brisbane, Australia, in 1989.
+Clark died in Brisbane, Australia, on 4 September 1989.
 He is buried together with his wife Marjorie at the Mount Gravatt Cemetery in Brisbane (Section 3B).